In Russia, recovery of damages is a universal remedy available for a wronged party.

 II Quantification of financial loss

-Actual loss encompasses loss or damage to the property or assets of a party as well as subsequent costs the party has or will have to incur in order to restore that party to its original position.
+Actual loss encompasses loss or damage to the property or assets of a party as well as subsequent costs the party has or will have to incur to restore that party to its original position.

 Lost profits refers to income not obtained by the party, which would have been obtained under normal conditions, if there was no breach on the part of the defendant.